-The Public Safety Network’s TJ Kennedy and Jason Karp discuss how broadband-enabled data can make a huge contribution to public safety comms prior to the roll-out of national networks
+The Public Safety Network’s TJ Kennedy and Jason Karp talk to Philip Mason about how broadband-enabled data can make a huge contribution to public safety comms prior to the roll-out of national networks

 The worldwide mission-critical communications sector is in somewhat of a state of flux, specifically in relation to the move from broadband to narrowband technology.

 There are any number of reasons, not least just how complicated the move to drastically improved bandwidth is likely to prove for countries wanting to roll out nationwide coverage.
 This has been thrust into the spotlight again with the National Audit Office publishing its second rather damning report on the state of the Emergency Services Network project in the UK.

 Another reason is that different nation states are moving at drastically different paces when it comes to giving public safety operatives blanket access to LTE.
 The US was incredibly quick out of the gate with its FirstNet system, for instance, as was ESN, arguably to its own detriment.
 At the same time, countries such as Germany, which has only just finished deploying its TETRA network, are looking at timescales stretching into the next decade.